 4. Check Whether the User Name Seems Legitimate

-Another way to verify whether your Twitter win is legit is to investigate the account that sent the tweets to see whether it seems like it's coming from a legitimate account.
+Your next step to verify whether your Twitter win is legit is to look into the user name hat sent it.
+Did your tweet originate from a legitimate account?

 If they're not following anyone, they're not even trying to seem like a real account.